authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Several topics and issues are specifically out of scope for the initial version of this work.
 These include the following:

-* Defining what constitutes authenticated email for the purposes of this standard.
 * Publishing policy other than via the DNS.
 * Specific requirements for indicator display on MUAs.
 * How receivers should use reputation to influence the display of BIMI indicators.